Abieskawa/Annotation-Toolkit/README.md

 ```
 python3 {the path of this directory}/fcs.py screen genome --fasta {genome fasta} --out-dir {output directory} --gx-db "$GXDB_LOC/gxdb" --tax-id {tax id}

-#replace all in fifth column to EXCLUDE.
+#replace all in fifth column to EXCLUDE (depends on user).
 #genome fasta basename, ex.
 MTW_genome.fa -> MTW_genome
 #tax id: hypothesized species or the related one